 - Encourages false preachers – All you have to do to take 10% from anyone’s bank account is tell them that you’re called to preach.
 Automatic support for your false calling.

 - Can mask your true heart – Pharisees.
 Anyone? need I say more about how well they tithed?

 - Can accrue debt or rob widows – The poor in the OT received tithes.
 And if you’re a poor steward, then staying in debt to give to God doesn’t make a wrong a right.

 - More burden on the poor than rich – I said equality was a helping attribute, but what’s 100,000 if you’re living off 900,000? but $3,000 when you’re living off $30,000 may mean shutting off the electricity to the house.

 As I looked over the two comparisons something stood out to me.
 Besides “exercising discipline”, there is almost nothing in the benefits of tithing that improves your spiritual growth.
 All the reasons mentioned on how it helps are either external, physical, or carnal effects of tithing.
 Please believe me when I say this but this was not my intention when writing the article to inject my biases here.

 I’ve heard so many arguments to encourage tithing, that I thought to myself, I would actually write an article that was completely unbiased and shared the pros and cons of tithing.
-But looking back at what I wrote unintentionally, it just blows my mind that all the benefits to tithing I’ve heard over the years does not improve your spiritual walk with God or your relationship with others – it actually deters it.
+Looking at all the benefits to tithing I’ve heard over the years, there’s not a single benefit that improves your spiritual walk with God or your relationship with others – it actually deters it.